 Set in a ring of corals, this sinkhole measures roughly 407 feet in depth and 1,000 feet.
-The only one of its kind in this world it offers a unique and mysterious diving experience as divers glib by giant stalactites and spot silhouettes of reef shark in the distance.
+The only one of its kind in this world it offers a unique and mysterious diving experience as divers glib by giant stalactites and spot silhouettes of reef sharks in the distance.

 Not a diver and want to experience the Great Blue Hole..you can!
 You can snorkel or you can enjoy this natural wonder from above on a Blue Hole Tour with Maya Island Air.
-On your tour, you fly over the Great Blue Hole and also to take in a bird’s eye view of the Belize Barrier Reef from above.
+On your tour, you fly over the Great Blue Hole and also take in a bird’s eye view of the Belize Barrier Reef from above.

 Visit a Maya Site

 For almost 3000 years the ancient Maya Civilization flourished in Belize.
-Hidden amongst Belize’s lush jungle you can find ancient Maya cities that remind of their civilization.
+Hidden amongst Belize’s lush jungle you can find ancient Maya cities that remind us of their civilization.
 Top Maya Sites to visit are Xunatunich, Caracol and Cahal Pech, Lamanai and Altun Ha.